cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **Please consult your ISP's documentation for the steps to set up a DNS TXT record at your application's domain.**

-The DNS TXT record of your application must match the following key-value format:
+The DNS TXT record of your application must match the following key-value format-

+**Format:**
 "cerner-client-id={value}"

+**Example:**
+cerner-client-id=bxdcd0ff-5der-4c15-b2tf-r28b105aa845

 where value = Cerner-issued client identifier for your application
     in the case when multiple apps are registered for the same domain, cerner-client-ids will be stored in the same TXT record in the format: